SjoerdKoop/vicon_control/README.md

 Since the applications are build on the ROS framework, it is required to install and setup ROS to be able to run them.
 To do so, please follow the instructions described in the [ROS Lunar installation guide](http://wiki.ros.org/lunar/Installation) for your operating system.
 Another ROS version might still be able to run the software, but is not supported.

 To cross compile ARM binaries on Ubuntu 16.04, the appropriate toolchains have to be installed.
+This is only required when the robot control package is being used.
 The toolchains for C and C++ can be installed with:

 ```
 sudo apt-get install gcc-arm-linux-gnueabihf g++-arm-linux-gnueabihf